Contrary to what pharmaceutical companies would have you believe, you can lose weight without Ozempic, even if you have Hashimoto’s.

 I generally don’t recommend this type of restrictive diet for most thyroid patients but this case is unique in that the patient had more than just one autoimmune disease (Hashimoto’s).

-As a result, I started her on the AIP diet and she did have a favorable response with a reduction of inflammation, an improvement in her platelet levels (impacted by her ITP), and a resolution in her thyroid symptoms.
+For this reason, I started her on the AIP diet and she did have a favorable response with a reduction of inflammation, an improvement in her platelet levels (impacted by her ITP), and a resolution in her thyroid symptoms.

 While the AIP diet was effective in this case, it’s not necessary that everyone use it for Hashimoto’s or for weight loss.

-Prior to working with me, she had tried the ketogenic diet with minor success.
+It’s worth noting that prior to working with me, she had tried the ketogenic diet with minor success.

 Using LDN for Autoimmunity and Inflammation